khudgins/documentation/agent/linux/haproxy-addService.rst

 DESCRIPTION
 ~~~~~~~~~~~

-It adds the select IP to the list of backend server in HAProxy configuration file.
+It adds the specified IP to the list of backend server in HAProxy configuration file.

 OPTIONS